 About Our Zero Selby

 Our Zero Selby aims to develop a community-led vision for Selby's future, prioritise ideas for local action, and get cracking on their delivery.
 The project has four main stages, supported by a Partnership Group and Advisory Group.
-We are delivering the project in partnership with Selby District Association of Voluntary Service (AVS).
+We delivered the project in partnership with Selby District Association of Voluntary Service (AVS).

 From September to December 2021 we focused on crowdsourcing.
 We sought the input of local residents, community organisations, businesses, farmers, public sector organisations and others on five themes: